olliepayne/js-cave-generation/README.md

 * CSS
 * JavaScript

-### Favorites
-Besides implementing auth scratch, I am extremely proud of the Route Finder, and the handler I built to manage and divide our the search results from the Route Finder into separate pages.

 ### Growth
 Due to my skill with this Cellular Automaton previously being fine tuned, I found it slighly challenging to get to grips with the basics again.
 The algorithmic logic helped refine my JS ability by ultimately solving a more complex problem.